klux21/callback_printf/README.txt

 still an early state an the function prototypes may still change a bit.

-Another common problem is that you need to prepend or append additional information like a date or the time to data within a logging function.
+Another common problem is that you need to prepend or append additional information like a date or the time or the thread ID to data within a logging function.
 I did add an additional option %@ now that expects a format string and a va_list within the arguments to be printed at the position of the %@ within the output.
 A minimum width can be specified for the %@ output as well.
+There are some samples of that within the regression tests.

 The implementation also uses the great printf parameter validation features of the gcc which are a great thing for preventing program crashes within printf like functions.
-However that may trigger those warnings in case of the using any format enhancements and you may need to silence those warnings by using the unchecked function versions which names are prefixed by an underscore '_'.
+However that may trigger those warnings in case of using any printf format enhancements and you may need to silence those warnings by using the unchecked function versions which names are prefixed by an underscore '_'.

 An interesting internal feature is the fast generic mantisse and exponent calculation for the several numeric bases that enables the generic support of